ikolokotronis/charity-donation-app/README.md

     }
    ```
 4. In settings.py change the email data to yours if you want to work with the django send_email function. *
-5. In your terminal, switch to the main directory (cd charity_donation_app/) and run python manage.py runserver
+5. switch to the main directory (cd charity_donation_app/) and run python manage.py runserver

 "*" means optional